Understanding the Nervous System’s Role in Female Well-Being

 Introduction

-Why Autonomics Matters in Women’s Health
+Why Autonomic Nervous System Matters in Women’s Health

 The Autonomic Nervous System (ANS) governs vital body functions that operate without conscious effort—heart rhythm, blood pressure regulation, breathing patterns, digestion, body temperature, bladder control, and sexual function.
 Its overarching purpose is to maintain homeostasis—the internal balance necessary for optimal health and adaptation to life’s physical and emotional demands.